Liz Truss warns ‘not all decisions will be popular’ as she pledges energy bill action

 Liz Truss pledges action on energy bills in first week but warns ‘not all decisions will be popular’

-Frontrunner to be prime minister also said ‘Britain has been though worse, frankly’
+Frontrunner to be prime minister also said ‘Britain has been through worse, frankly’

 Liz Truss has warned she will take unpopular decisions as she pledged to act immediately on soaring energy bills if she becomes prime minister this week.